DuckBoss/JJMumbleBot/README.md

 - <b>Pseudo-GUI System [PGUI]</b> - A pseudo graphical user interface built with html tags.
 - <b>Event logging to keep track of bot usage and command history.</b>
 - <b>Multi-Command Input</b> - Input multiple commands in a single line.
-- <b>Command Aliases</b> - Register custom aliases to shorten command calls.
+- <b>Command Aliases</b> - Register custom aliases to shorten command calls, and do some nifty command combinations.
 - <b>Custom Command Tokens</b> - Custom command recognition tokens (ex: !command, ~command, /command, etc)
 - <b>Command Tick Rates</b> - Commands in the queue are processed by the tick rate assigned in the config.
 - <b>Multi-Threaded Command Processing</b> - Commands in the queue are handled in multiple threads for faster processing.
 - <b>Reconfigurable Command Privileges</b> - The user privileges required to execute commands can be completely reconfigured.
+- <b>User Privileges System</b> - Set user privileges to server users to limit the command usage on a per-user basis.

 ## Screenshots
 ### Audio Interface System (youtube plugin, sound board plugin, etc)